stephane-chazelas/bro-pdns-forward-dns/README.md

-Alternatively, you can have a DNS server (like dnsmasq) be the main DNS server, so that it serves some domains like the internal ones by itself or forwarding to other servers, and have PowerDNS be the "fallback server"
+Alternatively, you can have a DNS server (like dnsmasq) be the main DNS server, so that it serves some domains like the internal ones by itself or forwarding to other servers, and have PowerDNS be the "fallback server". dnsmasq would then do some caching which means some DNS responses may be up to one minute stale but on the other end that could reduce the load on PowerDNS and MySQL.

+The instruction and sample files here go with the approach with PowerDNS at the front and dnsmasq as fallback.

 TBC